Hopf-Galois module structure of degree p extensions of p-adic fields: Preliminaries

 \subsection{Continued fractions and distance to the nearest integer}

 We will need some notions and results on continued fractions.
 The reader can consult \cite[Section 2.4]{gildegpdihedral} and the references mentioned therein for further information.

 For a non-negative integer $x$ and an odd prime number $p$, we write for the continued fraction expansion of the rational number $\frac{x}{p}$.
 By definition, $a_0$ is just its integer part.
 If $a$ is the remainder of $x$ mod $p$, then $\frac{a}{p}=[0;a_1,\dots,a_n]$.
-We will usually omit the explicit mention to the number $x$ and consider the continued fraction expansion of $\frac{a}{p}$.